ucb-datalab/ucb-datalab.github.io/index.md

  * 10%: Class Participation – Active engagement in class discussion and lecture, participation during "show and tell", attending office hours, Q&A engagement on Piazza

  * 65%: Lab Reports/Notebooks – due before specified class, -10% for each day late, you can collaborate with people in the class, but all work, writeups, notebooks, coding, plots, etc. MUST be your own.
-Checkpoints worth 10% of grade for each lab.
 We'll drop your 2 lowest checkpoint scores.

  * 25%: Lab Checkpoints – weekly progress goals for each lab; graded mostly for completeness.